No timetable for end to fire at Texas chemical facility

 ITC spokeswoman Alice Richardson said the company was “working our hardest to get this current incident under control.”

-“Of course ITC is very sorry. ...
-This isn’t an event we wanted,” a teary-eyed Richardson said during a news conference Tuesday morning.
+“Of course ITC is very sorry. . . .
+This isn’t an event we wanted,” a teary-eyed Richardson said during a news conference Tuesday.

-Ray Russell with Channel Industries Mutual Aid, an organization that coordinates rescue and emergency capabilities of the local petrochemical industry, said fire crews battling the blaze have now taken an offensive stance against it and began attacking two tanks that are on fire.
-Fire crews had previously been in a defensive mode.

-“By (Wednesday) morning we’ll know a lot better of how bad this situation is going to last,” Russell said at an afternoon ITC news conference.

-Russell said fire crews have so far used 137,00 gallons of foam to fight the blaze.

-Deer Park Mayor Jerry Mouton Jr. said that after visiting the scene of the fire Tuesday afternoon, he was reassured that everything that can be done to battle the blaze is being done.

-The school districts in Deer Park and in nearby La Porte canceled classes on Monday but reopened Tuesday, albeit with restrictions on outdoor activities.
-Each city has about 34,000 residents.
+The school districts in Deer Park and in nearby La Porte canceled classes Monday but reopened Tuesday, albeit with restrictions on outdoor activities.

 Associated Press writer David Warren in Dallas contributed to this report.